Stephen Harper: After politics (2016–present)

 In 2021, Harper appeared on the podcast American Optimist, hosted by Joe Lonsdale.
 In the interview, Harper criticized the Trudeau government's large-scale deficit spending during the COVID-19 pandemic, calling it "overkill".
 He also criticized "woke culture".

 On July 25, 2022, Harper endorsed his former cabinet minister Pierre Poilievre for the leadership of the Conservative Party.
 This was the first time Harper endorsed a federal Conservative leadership candidate; he previously chose not to in the 2017 and 2020 leadership elections.

 In September 2022, Harper attended Queen Elizabeth II's state funeral, along with other former Canadian prime ministers.

 On March 22, 2023, during a conservative conference in Ottawa, Harper criticized the Trudeau government's handling of Chinese government interference in the 2019 and 2021 Canadian federal elections.
 He also criticized the NDP, calling them a "branch plant of the Liberal party" and argued that the party got "nothing" out of its confidence-and-supply agreement with the Liberal Party.

 In April 2023, Harper endorsed Albertan Premier Danielle Smith for the 2023 Albertan provincial election.
-In November 2024, He was named as Alberta Investment Management Corporation (AIMCo) Chair by Premier Danielle Smith.
+In November 2024, he was named as Alberta Investment Management Corporation (AIMCo) chair by Smith.

 In April 2025, Harper endorsed Pierre Poilievre during a rally in Edmonton ahead of the 2025 federal election, stating that Poilievre was the best candidate for a "better, stronger and more united future."
 Following Mark Carney's victory, Harper advised him to reduce Canadian reliance on the United States in the wake of the 2025 United States trade war with Canada and Mexico.
 During the election campaign, Harper stated that Carney was taking "undue credit" for his role in the 2008 recession recovery.

+In February 2026, during celebrations of the 20th anniversary of his government's first election, Harper unveiled his official portrait as prime minister in Ottawa.
+In September, he delivered the closing address at the Canada Investment Summit, praising the Carney government's handling of the trade war.